 Fire ants

-Our 10-Year Eradication Plan involves an intensive and targeted eradication effort over four geographic areas in South East Queensland, spanning from Lockyer Valley in the west to Redlands in the east, north to Moreton Bay and south to the Gold Coast.
+The National Fire Ant Eradication Program aims to find, contain and destroy fire ants in South East Queensland.
+Our 10-year Eradication Plan involves an intensive and targeted eradication effort over South East Queensland, spanning from Lockyer Valley in the west to Redlands in the east, north to Moreton Bay and south to the Gold Coast.

-Fire ant biosecurity zones are also in place to help manage the movement of materials that could spread fire ants such as soil, hay, turf and other carriers.
+Fire ant biosecurity zones are also in place to help manage the movement of materials that are known to spread fire ants such as soil, hay, mulch, manure, quarry products, turf and potted plants.

 -